rapidfish/personnummer/README.md

   - The forgiving flag also lets you handle Personnumer with a birthdate set in the future (thus 'unborn' persons).
 Making its category still parsable.

-## Java usage examples ...
+## Usage examples when coding in Java ...

-Examples below show how to parse strings into Personnummer, using four equivalent versions of the same Personnummer.
-It uses different leghts for year, with and without the use of a delimiter (-).
+Examples below show how to parse a Personnummer string.
+Now an input string with a valid swedish personnummer can be written in a couple of different variations.
+All of them are supported.
+Four different but equivalent input versions have the same outcome when using the Personnummer class.
+Input strings can vary in leghts as the year can be written on a short- or long form, and combined with- or without the use of a delimiter (-), between the last four digits.
+No worries, all different variations of the input string for a personnummer is covered.
+When using just two digits for years it automaticalle detects wether a person is born before- or after the millenium (2000).
+If your're not getting the checksum right, we can calculat it for you, by setting the special option (the forgiving flag) to handle it when necessary.

 ```
 Optional<Personnummer> pnrOpt = Personnummer.parse("4604300014");